-- 66 There has been a lot of re-organization with tenant engagement at the managerial level, but it hasn't reached tenants. - 66 The most important component is collaboration between City elements, seniors housing, agencies and tenants...
-I have put together ideas about how STAC can work with tenant-led councils, and how things can work down into the buildings, where there can be a communication conduit back and forth, sharing information. - 66You have to know how the structure works before you can try to make changes.99 - the Senior Tenants Community as another arm along with TCHC and the Agencies around the central hub of TSHC.
-A self-directed community focus would start at the individual buildings and move to a regional level of the 83 buildings, arranged in quadrants, with 8 councils (2 in each quadrant) chosen by senior tenants.
+- 66 There has been a lot of re-organization with tenant engagement at the managerial level, but it hasn't reached tenants. - 66 The most important component is collaboration between City elements, seniors housing, agencies and tenants . . .
+I have put together ideas about how STAC can work with tenant-led councils, and how things can work down into the buildings, where there can be a communication conduit back and forth, sharing information.99 - 66 You have to know how the structure works before you can try to make changes. - 661 have in mind a structure that includes the Senior Tenants Community as another arm along with TCHC and the Agencies around the central hub of TSHC.
+A selfdirected community focus would start at the individual buildings and move to a regional level of the 83 buildings, arranged in quadrants, with 8 councils (2 in each quadrant) chosen by senior tenants.

-Principle 2:

-When it comes to programs or committees, "tenant-led" means tenants set the agenda
+Principle 2: When it comes to programs or committees, "tenant-led" means tenants set the agenda

-- ownership, participation and independence, the building of community should be done by a community's members.
+- 661 believe that to create empowerment, ownership, participation and independence, the building of community should be done by a community's members.
 Active seniors engaged in their own governance will not be apathetic seniors.
-Our tenants will be a resource to themselves, not to external entities. - Tenants should set mandate, guiding principles and the agenda of tenant councils or groups.
-Staff's role is to inform, support and help put decisions into action. - 66 Tenant Reps/group leaders should chair meetings.
-37
+Our tenants will be a resource to themselves, not to external entities. - 66 Tenants should set mandate, guiding principles and the agenda of tenant councils or groups.
+Staff's role is to inform, support and help put decisions into action.99 - Generating Control Control

 - 66 Tenants need to identify a common purpose for the group (e.g., putting up a fence, improving communications with staff).
-Tenant groups have to be designed around tenants' needs. - 66 Tenants need to be involved in a whole whack of things, like procurement for appliances to advise TCHC if is this a good thing or not for tenants. - for seniors.
+Tenant groups have to be designed around tenants' needs.99 - 66 Tenants need to be involved in a whole whack of things, like procurement for appliances to advise TCHC if is this a good thing or not for tenants.99 - 66 Tenant Councils are very important for seniors.
 Those of us who don't have digital literacy prefer face-to-face communication.
 Tenant Councils were important for that.
-But there's confusion around what the Tenant Councils were, what they were supposed to do, and whether staff was interfering or influencing them.
+But there's confusion around what the Tenant Councils were, what they were supposed to do, and whether staff was interfering or influencing them.99

-Principle 3:

-Access to information is key
+Principle 3: Access to information is key

-- 66 In order to be involved, tenants need to be able to be engaged and contribute.
+- In order to be involved, tenants need to be able to be engaged and contribute.
 We need relevant information so that activities, decisions and issues can be shared in a timely way.
-Transparency and trust are needed. - 66 Information needs to be accessible to everyone.
+Transparency and trust are needed.?? - Information needs to be accessible to everyone.
 In my building that means translation into at least four languages.

-Method 1:

-Build from the ground up to address Corporation-wide issues.
+Method 1: Build from the ground up to address Corporation-wide issues.
 Develop paths for bringing shared concerns up and down the ladder

-- 66 Structures at the top tend to flatten tenants' views.
+- Structures at the top tend to flatten tenants' views.
 The best way is to get representation in the building, and then up to [Regional] Councils - where common areas can go up further.
-You need the potential [for information] to flow down and up to make sure good ideas don't get lost. - 66 We need a structure or ladder to be the chain of communication. . . .
+You need the potential [for information] to flow down and up to make sure good ideas don't get lost. - We need a structure or ladder to be the chain of communication....
 Each rung of the ladder is needed.
-The detail needs to be put in place at each rung of the ladder. - 66 We want an elevator, not a ladder! "
+The detail needs to be put in place at each rung of the ladder. - We want an elevator, not a ladder! ??